ValeriyKliuk/VaporBerlin/README.md

-# A perfect place to get started with Vapor!
+# A perfect place to get started with Vapor 2!
 ### Tutorials and Templates

 1. [CRUD (Create, Read, Update, Delete)](/crud-example)